kizniche/Mycodo/mycodo-manual.md

 Opt-out of statistics | Turn off sending anonymous usage statistics.
 Please consider that this helps the development to leave on.

-Relay Usage Settings
+Output Usage Settings
 --------------------

-In order to calculate accurate relay usage statistics, a few characteristics of your electrical system needs to be know.
+In order to calculate accurate output usage statistics, a few characteristics of your electrical system needs to be know.
 These variables should describe the characteristics of the electrical system being used by the relays to operate electrical devices.
-Note: Proper relay usage calculations also rely on the correct current draw to be set for each relay (see [Relay Settings](#relays)).
+Note: Proper output usage calculations also rely on the correct current draw to be set for each output (see [Output Settings](#outputs)).

 Setting | Description
 -------------------- | ----------------------------------------------
 Max Amps | Set the maximum allowed amperage to be switched on at any given time.
-If a relay that's instructed to turn on will cause the sum of active devices to exceed this amount, the relay will not be allowed to turn on, to prevent any damage that may result from exceeding current limits.
+If a output that's instructed to turn on will cause the sum of active devices to exceed this amount, the output will not be allowed to turn on, to prevent any damage that may result from exceeding current limits.
-Voltage | Alternating current (AC) voltage that is switched by the relays.
+Voltage | Alternating current (AC) voltage that is switched by the outputs.
 This is usually 120 or 240.
 Cost per kWh | This is how much you pay per kWh.
 Currency Unit | This is the unit used for the currency that pays for electricity.
 Day of Month | This is the day of the month (1-30) that the electricity meter is read (which will correspond to the electrical bill).